 (Read "Is Repentance Part of Salvation?" here at creationliberty.com for more details.)

-For example, I was listening to a live debate in which they were debating over the existence of God, I heard an atheist gave the example of a car sitting in a parking lot, he said, "If I ask the question, 'How did the car get here,' and the Christian says, 'GM made it,' that doesn't answer the question."
+For example, I was listening to a live debate in which a Christian and atheist were debating over the existence of God, I heard an atheist gave the example of a car sitting in a parking lot, he said, "If I ask the question, 'How did the car get here,' and the Christian says, 'GM made it,' that doesn't answer the question."
 He's absolutely right; it does not answer the question of HOW the car got there, but the problem is, HOW the car ended up in the parking lot is not a prerequisite to believe that GM exists, which means the atheist's question of "how" is irrelevant to the topic of God's existence, and it's a logical fallacy known as a red herring.

 Christian presents argument X.